alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 You can ask for [extra information](#extra-information) on the certificate if the importing country requires it.

-$CTA

-You don’t need one of these licences for ‘over the counter’ veterinary medicines classed as 'AVM-GSL'.
-You can check classifications on the Veterinary Medicines Directorate (VMD) [product information database](http://www.vmd.defra.gov.uk/ProductInformationDatabase/Search.aspx).

-[Question for SME:  Is it correct that you do need authorisation if you're a wholesaler?
-Please can you clarify the term 'over the counter'?]

-$CTA

 ###Defra-2

-The Defra-2 certificate and information that comes with it (the ‘schedule’) show that the product is authorised for sale and supply in the UK.
+The Defra-2 certificate and information that comes with it (the ‘schedule’) show that the export product is authorised for sale and supply in the UK.

 ###Defra-1 and Defra-3

-Both Defra-1 and Defra-3 show:
+Both Defra-1 and Defra-3 certificate show:

 - the product is manufactured in the UK
 - the product meets good manufacturing practice (GMP) requirements